Mauricio Ochmann: Critical success in telenovelas and films (2006–present)

 Among his works are the telenovelas Dame chocolate and Marina which he abandoned because of addiction problems.
 In 2007 he participated in Victoria, in which he shared credits with Géraldine Bazán and Andrea López, among other artists; the melodrama was a remake of Señora Isabel and Mirada de mujer (1997), starring Angelica Aragón and Ari Telch.
 Between 2010 and 2011 i starred in the telenovelas Victorinos, remake of Cuando quiero llorar no lloro and that in turn is based on the book written by the Venezuelan author Miguel Otero Silva and El sexo débil along to Itatí Cantoral.
 Already in 2012, he stars in her last telenovela titled Rosa diamante, along with Carla Hernández, then the following year he entered the Telemundo series, El Señor de los Cielos, where he only appeared in the final episode of the first season, in the second and third season was promoted to main protagonist.
 Thanks to this series he was nominated several times in the annual awards of Telemundo.
 But it was at the 2015 ceremony where he won the "Best Bad Boy" award.
 After concluding his participation in the series, Mauricio began to dedicate himself to the cinema and to participate in publicity campaigns.

-In 2015 he premiered his film A la mala; this would be his first project with the woman he would marry in 2016, Aislinn Derbez.
-Also, in 2016 he appeared in the American series Easy; later he returned to play Jose María "Chema" Venegas, in the series El Chema, spin-off of the series El Señor de los Cielos.
-Thanks to this character Mauricio has managed to be recognized in several parts of the world, receiving positive critics as well as negative, given a personage supposedly based on El Chapo.
+In 2015, he premiered his film A la mala; this was his first project with the woman he would marry in 2016, Aislinn Derbez.
+Also, in 2016, he appeared in the American series Easy.
+Later, he returned to play José María "Chema" Venegas in the series El Chema, a spin-off of the series El Señor de los Cielos.
+Thanks to this character, Mauricio has gained recognition in several parts of the world, receiving both positive and negative critiques, as the character is supposedly based on El Chapo.

 More recently, the company had signed a first-look deal at Pantaya.